 4. Health Problems

 Seeing their parents fight regularly may make children feel anxious, depressed, and helpless.
-As a result, such children may either stop eating or over-eat.
+As a result such children often start to find comfort in food, they may either stop eating or over-eat.
 They could suffer from headaches or stomach aches.
 They may even have trouble falling asleep at night.
-Fighting between parents can give rise to behavioural issues in children.
+Fighting between parents can give rise to behavioural issues like phobia etc. in children.

 5. Low Self-Esteem

-Mixed feelings of shame, guilt, unworthiness, and helplessness caused due to fighting can take a toll on the child’s mental health.
-As a result, the child’s self-esteem suffers, and he may find it hard to maintain a good self-image in both professional and personal fronts.
+Mixed feelings of shame, guilt, unworthiness, and helplessness caused due to witnessing domestic violence can take a toll on the child’s mental health.
+As a result, the child’s self-esteem suffers, and he may find it hard to maintain a good self-image on both professional and personal fronts.

 6. Unable to Concentrate on Studies

-The constant fights between parents can keep the child’s mind pre-occupied.
+The constant fights between parents can keep the child’s mind preoccupied and in constant fear and uncertainty.
 He may keep on thinking about it and may be unable to concentrate on anything else.

 Signs Parents Arguments Are Affecting the Child

-- The child starts crying the minute he sees his parents arguing.
+- The child starts crying or doing something to seek attention the minute he sees his parents arguing.